tiendatmagic/angular-web3/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## WalletConnect (mobile Chrome/Safari)

+To connect Trust Wallet / MetaMask Mobile from a normal mobile browser, this project uses WalletConnect v2.

+- Create a WalletConnect Cloud project and copy your `projectId`.
+- Set it in `src/app/config/walletconnect.config.ts` (`WALLETCONNECT_PROJECT_ID`).

+Note: On mobile, signing a transaction still requires switching to the wallet app to approve (this is a security requirement).
+WalletConnect makes the connection usable from the normal browser, but it cannot sign without the wallet.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: